bogdando/packer-atlas-example/README.md

 See more details in [Stefan Scherer's blog post](https://stefanscherer.github.io/automate-building-vagrant-boxes-with-atlas/).

-The automated build is triggered by a WebHook in GitHub to start a build in CircleCI that triggers a packer build and pushes with `packer push` both to Atlas and DockerHub.
+The automated build is triggered by a WebHook in GitHub to start a build in CircleCI that triggers a packer build and pushes with `packer push` which builds an Atlas box.
 FIXME(bogdando) pushing is working only to atlas at the moment.

 * To disable or enable `push all`, set the `PUSH` param in the ``circle.yaml`` to `false` or `true`.
-* To push only atlas builds for Ubuntu 14.04, set it to `trusty` or `atlas`.
-* And to push only docker builds for Ubuntu 15.10, use `wily` or `docker`.

 ## CircleCI template